siberianfox/tinygwiki/Road-to-1.0.md

 * Added a deglitching phase to switch closures

 Changes in 356.xx builds
+* Added chordal tolerance variable to arc generation ($ct).
+This permits the arcs to draw with fewer lines as the arc radius increases, resulting in faster arc drawing particularly on larger arcs.

 * New behaviors for G28, G30 and homing.
 Made these more compatible with LinuxCNC and grbl behaviors.
 Changes are:
  * G28 [axes] - returns to a preset position in absolute coordinates.
 Goes through intermediate position specified in the optional axes words.
 Can be used in incremental mode, e.g. G91 G28 z10  to clear Z obstacles
  * G28.1 - sets the g28 preset position to the current location